About Me (Barbara Weibel)

-I am enchanted.
-I am captivated.
+I was enchanted.
+I was captivated.
 From the moment I arrived this city/state it felt like home – it was instantly familiar to me.
-No matter where I wander I seem to instinctively know where I am without having to look at a map.
-Alone I have walked its streets until midnight, carrying expensive photo equipment on my back without feeling the slightest apprehension.
+No matter where I wandered I seemed to instinctively know where I was without looking at a map.
+There were so many interesting places to see in Singapore that I walked the streets day and night, trying to take it all in.
+I carried expensive photo equipment on my back without feeling the slightest apprehension.
 Singapore is one of those places where people come for a visit and stay forever.
 It is not hard to understand why:

 • Singapore is safe.
 There is virtually no crime because it is a small island state – criminals cannot easily escape.
 Plus, the penalties for crime are steep.
 They regularly carry out the death penalty for drug trafficking.
 Yet I haven’t see any police presence during my stay.